-- IDACORP, Inc.
+- · IDACORP, Inc.

 - Portland General Electric Company

 - Black Hills Corporation

-- ALLETE, Inc.
+- · ALLETE, Inc.

 - NorthWestern Corporation

 - PNM Resources, Inc.

 - El Paso Electric Company

 BofA Merrill Lynch reviewed, among other things, per share equity values, based on last sale stock prices on July 18, 2017, of the publicly traded companies listed above, which we refer to as the selected publicly traded companies, as a multiple of calendar years 2018 and 2019 estimated earnings per share, commonly referred to as EPS.
 The overall low to high calendar year 2018 estimated EPS multiples observed for selected publicly traded companies were 16.9x to 21.3x (with an average of 19.0x and a median of 18.6x).
 The overall low to high calendar year 2019 estimated EPS multiples observed for selected publicly traded companies were 16.1x to 19.4x (with an average of 17.8x and a median of 17.7x).
-BofA Merrill Lynch also reviewed enterprise values of the selected publicly traded companies, calculated as equity values based on closing stock prices on July 18, 2017, plus debt and less cash, as a multiple of calendar years 2018 and 2019 estimated EBITDA.
-The overall low to high calendar year 2018 estimated EBITDA multiples observed for selected publicly traded companies were 8.1x to 10.9x).
+BofA Merrill Lynch also reviewed enterprise values of the selected publicly traded companies, calculated as equity values based on closing stock prices on July 18, 2017, plus debt and less cash, as a multiple of calendar years 2018 and 2019 estimated earnings before interest, taxes, depreciations and amortization, commonly referred to as EBITDA.
+The overall low to high calendar year 2018 estimated EBITDA multiples observed for selected publicly traded companies were 8.4x to 12.8x (with an average of 10.6x and a median of 10.9x).
 The overall low to high calendar year 2019 estimated EBITDA multiples observed for selected publicly traded companies were 8.1x to 10.4x (with an average of 9.7x and a median of 10.1x).
-BofA Merrill Lynch then applied calendar years 2018 and 2019 estimated EPS and 17.0x to 19.5x, respectively, derived from the selected publicly traded companies to the Company's calendar years 2018 and 2019 estimated EPS and 10.0x to 11.0x and 9.0x to 10.0x, respectively, derived from the selected publicly traded companies to the Company's calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 estimated EPS and applied companies to the Company's calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 estimated EBITDA.
-Estimated
+BofA Merrill Lynch then applied calendar years 2018 and 2019 multiples of 18.0x to 21.25x and 17.0x to 19.5x, respectively, derived from the selected publicly traded companies to the Company's calendar years 2018 and 2019 estimated EPS and applied calendar years 2018 and 2019 EBITDA multiples of 10.0x to 11.0x and 9.0x to 10.0x, respectively, derived from the selected publicly traded companies to the Company's calendar years 2018 and 2019 estimated EBITDA.
+Estimated financial data of the Selected publicly traded companies were based on publicly available research analysts' estimates, and estimated EBITDA.
+Estim